noura2tarek/Users_fb_Project/README.md

 **Future Builder**
 To fetch the users data from firestore database, Future Builder widget is used to show the users list in users
-page after the async method in it completes (in our case: get users using collectionName.get() method). this widget rebuilds itself when the data changes.
+page after the async method in it completes (in our case: get users using collectionName.get() method).
+this widget depends on future data. so, it rebuilds itself based on the latest snapshot of interaction with a Future parameter.

 The firebase service logic in lib/firebase_service folder.
 The view in lib/view folder.